bradyep/DSCMS/README.md

 ## How it Works

+### Configuration

+`appsettings.json` is used for local development and `appsettings.Production.json` is used for production deployments.
+The production configuration file is copied over during the docker build process.

 ### Routing

 User requests are handled by `DSCMSController.Content` which is the default route (defined in `startup.cs`) and serves up either specific content or items of a certain content type.
 The format is as follows: `/{contentType}/{content}`.
 So for example, `/blog` would display a list of blog posts, while `/blog/my-first-post` would display a specific blog post.